Electrify.Asia Price Reaches $0.0009 (ELEC)

-Electrify.Asia (ELEC) traded up 4.6% against the dollar during the 24-hour period ending at 0:00 AM Eastern on March 28th.
-Electrify.Asia has a market capitalization of $491,591.78 and approximately $13,090.00 worth of Electrify.Asia was traded on exchanges in the last day.
-Over the last week, Electrify.Asia has traded up 13.9% against the dollar.
-One Electrify.Asia coin can now be purchased for approximately $0.0009 or 0.00000002 BTC on major exchanges.
+Electrify.Asia (ELEC) traded 2.9% higher against the US dollar during the 24 hour period ending at 21:00 PM E.T. on April 1st.
+One Electrify.Asia coin can now be bought for approximately $0.0009 or 0.00000002 BTC on major cryptocurrency exchanges.
+Over the last week, Electrify.Asia has traded up 1.7% against the US dollar.
+Electrify.Asia has a market cap of $469,902.90 and approximately $10,270.00 worth of Electrify.Asia was traded on exchanges in the last day.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.